 What should people who work in the night do to sleep better during the day?

 If you are sleeping in the day to make up for the night, make sure you create an environment in your room that is similar to that of night.
 Make your room dark and cool.
+The ideal temperature is 18oC.
 Sleep on a comfortable mattress and ensure silence.

 Does exercise help you sleep better?